 Measuring 17.75 inches wide, the Britax B-Safe is another excellent car seat for infants.

 Equipped with a load leg, protection from side impact in case of a car crash, and a newborn two-stage body support system, this car seat will give you peace of mind anywhere you go.
 Not to mention that the base is also specially designed to minimize the force of impact.

 Although no one wants to end up in a car accident, especially with a baby on board, these are events outside of our control, so it’s great to know that your baby is protected whenever you’re on the road.

 The seat can accommodate babies from 4 to 35 pounds and up to 32 inches in height.
 It’s compatible with the UPPAbaby Cruz, Minu, and Vista strollers as well as with other brands such as Bugaboo, Baby Jogger, Stokke, etc. Therefore, this is a good choice if you’re looking for an all-in-one travel system.

 The handle is specially designed for easy carrying, while the canopy is large enough to protect your precious bundle of joy from all weather conditions.

-If you are interested in a convertible car seat made by this brand, check out the Britax Marathon ClickTight model.
+If you are interested in a convertible car seat made by this brand, check out the Britax Marathon ClickTight or Boulevard model.
 It’s wider than this one but it could be a good fit for you.